forio/flow.js/documentation/graphing-overview/index.html.md

 				}, { batch: true });

-			// Step #6, graphing multiple variables entered by the user
+			// Step #6, graphing the results of a model operation
-			// the arguments to model operation updateXY are scalar var myThirdChartData = [];
+			// here, the arguments to the operation are entered by the user var myThirdChartData = [];
 			var myThirdChart = new Contour({
 				el: '.myThirdChart'